kaushikkishore/interviews/devops/interns/readme.md

 1. **Container Deployment:**

-   - "Given a Docker image (e.g., `kaushikkishore/application:v1`), can you demonstrate how to create a Kubernetes Deployment to run three replicas of this container in the cluster?"
+   - "Given a Docker image (e.g., `kaushikkishore/application:v1` PORT `3000`), can you demonstrate how to create a Kubernetes Deployment to run three replicas of this container in the cluster?"

 2. **Scaling and Autoscaling:**